Wave propagation on microstate geometries: Avoiding the ``Friedman instability'': uniform boundedness for solutions to the wave equation

 \begin{definition}[Schematic notation for derivatives adapted to the frame $\{ Y_A\}$] We define the following notation:

 i.e.\ the derivatives $\hat{\partial} u$ do not include the derivative in the $N_V$ direction. \end{definition}

-\begin{proposition}[The $V$-energy estimate on three charge microstate geometries] Let $g$ be a metric describing a three charge microstate geometry (\ref{equation three charge metric}), and let $u$ solve the wave equation $\Box_g u = 0$.
+\begin{proposition}[The $V$-energy estimate on three charge microstate geometries] Let $u$ solve the wave equation $\Box_g u = 0$ on a three charge microstate geometry.
 Then for any $t \geq 0$ we have the following degenerate energy estimate: